geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 # Conversions

 The last major usecase --hoping I did not forget one-- of constructors in C++ are conversions.
-In fact every constructor that can be called with one parameter is a [converting constructor](https://en.cppreference.com/w/cpp/language/converting_constructor).
+In fact, every constructor that can be called with one parameter is a [converting constructor](https://en.cppreference.com/w/cpp/language/converting_constructor).
 That is, unless it is declared with the keyword `explicit`, which is considered [a better default practice](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-explicit)